svaksha/diversity-index/di-conf-events.md

 ----

-# FiNEWS
+# RESOURCES
-Additional NEWS and links for financial support, either as travel grants, tickets or other event-based scholarships.
+Additional News, resources and links for financial support, either as travel grants, tickets or other event-based scholarships.

 + The Prince Claus Fund’s [Ticket Fund](http://www.princeclausfund.org/en/activities/the-prince-claus-fund-s-ticket-fund.html) supports the cross-cultural exchange of artists and cultural practitioners.
 Its not clear if STEM falls under the ambit of Art.
 + [ACM-W](http://women.acm.org/scholarship) provides support for women undergraduate and graduate students in Computer Science and related programs to attend research conferences.